 10) Incontro d'amore (1970)

 This Italian movie, directed by Ugo Liberatore and Paolo Heusch, was another box office bomb at its time of release, which owes much to its rather absurd plotline.
-There’s some Italian-movie style nudity, a bit of body horror with a murder scene at the beginning of the movie, and melodrama throughout wrapped up into this partly exotic travelogue movie.
+There’s some Italian-movie style nudity, a bit of body horror with a murder scene at the beginning of the movie, and melodrama throughout wrapped up into this partly exotic travelogue film.
 With the rather absurd story aside, there’s the beauty of Bali’s landmarks and nature backdrops to make up for it.
-Two lovers walking dangerously through the waves at Tanah Lot (never attempt this!), throwing stones at the bats at Goa Lawah (please, don’t), to the simple pleasures of riding a motorcycle along rice field roads (again, maybe just don’t).
+2 lovers walking dangerously through the waves at Tanah Lot (never attempt this!), throwing stones at the bats at Goa Lawah (please, don’t!), to the simple pleasures of riding a motorcycle along rice field roads without helmets (again, maybe just don’t).
 Its other working title is simply, Bali.